mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 At this point, `flake.nix` should [look like this](https://gitlab.com/mtlynch/fuzz-xpdf/-/blob/04-download-pdfs/flake.nix).

-Sidenote: In addition to the PDFs themselves, the pdf.js repo contains several hundred `.link` files that contain URLs of external PDFs.
-I can't think of a simple way of pulling those external PDFs into a Nix pipeline.
-I welcome suggestions on integrating them, as they would achieve higher fuzzing coverage.

 I run the new `sample-pdfs` build step with the following command:

 ```bash